The Four Temperatures

 mark-2

-In preparation for the new book, the longstanding HumanaNatura natural health program website – formerly located at humananatura.org – has been closed down.
-Access to the website materials will continue via the book, which will be available in both electronic and paper formats.
-The HumanaNatura blog will continue unchanged, providing uninterrupted access to HumanaNatura’s many natural health articles, the graphical OurPlate dietary model (to be updated with the book’s publication), and the ever-popular HumanaNatura calisthenics poster.
+With this transition, the HumanaNatura natural health website – first developed in 2002 and formerly located at humananatura.org – has been closed.
+However, the HumanaNatura blog continues largely unchanged, providing uninterrupted access to HumanaNatura’s many natural health articles, the graphical OurPlate dietary model (updated with the book’s publication), and the popular HumanaNatura Calisthenics Poster (calisthenics instructions are included in the book).

 HN Screenshot

-If you are not familiar with the now-retired HumanaNatura website, its natural health programs, and its various supporting materials, the above graphic is a screenshot of its home page.
-For two decades, the site offered personal guidance and assessment tools for exploring naturally healthy modern eating, exercise, lifestyles, and community.
+If you are not familiar with the now-retired HumanaNatura website, its natural health programs, and its supporting content, the graphic above is a screenshot of its longstanding home page.
+For two decades, the site offered comprehensive personal guidance and tools for exploring naturally healthy modern eating, exercise, lifestyle, and community.

-In addition to these program changes, I want to highlight that the new book also will complete a long-planned three-book series on my part, and in particular form the first of the three books in the series, even as it is the last of the works to be published as a book.
-This natural health trilogy of mine is an overarching project that has guided my writing for several years now, and in total explores natural health successively at a personal, social, and philosophical level.
-The other two books in this series and progression are The Seven Keys of Natural Life and Nature’s One Commandment, each already published and likely to be updated modestly during 2022.
+Beyond highlighting these health program changes, I want to add that publication of Our Three Natural Paths completes a long-planned three-book series on my part, and notably forms the first book in the series – even as it is the last of the works to be published as a book.
+This natural health trilogy of mine is an overarching project that has guided my writing and efforts for several years, and in total explores natural health successively at the individual, social, and philosophical levels.

-If you have used the HumanaNatura natural health programs, either over the years or more recently, I would enjoy hearing from you with ideas and suggestions as I finalize work on the program revisions and book conversion.
+If you used HumanaNatura’s natural health programs, either over the years or more recently, I would enjoy hearing your thoughts on its evolution into book form.
 You can reach me anytime at marklundegren.com+hn@gmail.com.

 Health & best wishes,